-Pecan pie recipe, without corn syrup, tastes amazing if I might say so myself.
+Pecan pie recipe, without corn syrup, tastes amazing.
 In fact, some say it tastes better with maple syrup than corn syrup because the deep rich flavor is one-of-a-kind.

 This is not your traditional pecan pie–although it’s close and it’s perfect for the holiday season (or any day in between because you can never have enough pie.

 The flavors in the pecan pie filling are still just as rich and decadent, and you might rethink the way you’ve always made it.